-The_primary_interface method should be implemented to return supported repository identifiers.
-To determine the correct repository identifier to specify, start with the IDL interface name of an object and use the following steps:
+The primary interface method should be implemented to return supported repository identifiers.
+To determine the correct repository identifier to specify, start with the IDL interface name of an object and use these steps:

 - 1 Replace all non-leading instances of the delimiter scope resolution operator (::) with a slash (/). - 2 Add "IDL:" to the beginning of the string. - 3 Add ":1.0" to the end of the string.